 Cook smarter

 What's the difference between fermented and pickled?

 Fermented pickles are preserved by lactic acid produced by bacteria (naturally fermented in salt brine).
-Vinegar pickles are preserved by adding vinegar — they're not fermented.
+Vinegar pickles are preserved by adding vinegar and aren't fermented.
 Fermented pickles have probiotics and more complex flavor; vinegar pickles have a sharper, more one-dimensional tang.

+Cook smarter